ABOUT THE AUTHOR

 HOW TO REMOVE VERDIGRIS

 A simple internet search will produce many methods of verdigris removal.
 People have suggested methods including: lemon juice, catsup, acetone, mineral spirits, etc. The problems with these methods are many fold and most of them result in damaging the coin.
-The methods that don't damage the coin will turn out to be ineffective.
+The methods that don't damage the coin turn out to be ineffective.
 Perhaps the best way to address verdigris for most collectors is to neutralize it and stop it's growth.
-This is something to seriously consider before you end up damaging your coin by using an improper cleaning process.
-If the verdigris bothers you, I generally suggest buying a coin to replace the problem coin.
+A simple neutralization is something to consider - before you risk damaging your coin by using an improper cleaning process.
+Also keep in mind, if verdigris bothers you, I generally suggest buying a coin to replace the problem coin.
+For most, this is the best option.

 THE FIRST STEP TO CONSERVATION

 First you need to make sure you have verdigris.
 Often people mistake a green residue for verdigris.
 Always verify the substance is verdigris by following what I call the SOLVENT POLARITY LADDER.
 Start at the top of the list and work down one solvent at a time.
 DO NOT MIX ALL OF THESE SOLVENTS TOGETHER!
-Soak the coin in the following solvents for 10-20 minutes each to see if the residue is removed.
+Soak the coin in the following solvents for 10-20 minutes EACH to see if the residue can be removed.
 These are all coin safe chemicals.

 - Distilled water

-- Acetone (do NOT use fingernail polish remover)
+- Acetone (do NOT use fingernail polish remover - use 100%)

 If the residue was removed be happy!
 You didn't have verdigris!